What Is GILTI and How Does It Affect My Expat Business?

 How Does the GILTI High Tax Exception Work?

-Income taxed at foreign rates above 90% of the US corporate tax rate (currently 18.9%) can be excluded from GILTI calculations through the high tax exception.
+Income taxed at foreign rates exceeding 90% of the U.S. corporate tax rate (currently 18.9%) can be excluded from GILTI calculations under the high-tax exception.

 Countries where this often applies: